Commissioning a window

 Each new piece of work, whether it’s a window or a panel, is made to the highest standards entirely by hand.
 Every piece of work Grace makes is unique.
 She can create a window which is ‘in keeping’ with the period or style of the architecture, or create a unique, contemporary piece of artwork which is personal to the client.
 She offers a complete service from an initial design consultation up to fitting the completed window.

 With fifteen years’ experience working on historically important, listed, and ecclesiastical buildings, Grace has considerable experience of the procedures and committees involved in these settings.

 Every window is unique and has its own individual considerations, but this is how the commissioning process usually happens…

 Some clients have a detailed idea of the design they would like, others might have an image or colour range in mind for Grace to develop a design from.
 Some clients prefer to allow Grace an open brief allowing her to create a window from one of her own designs.
-The client can also bring an existing design – Grace has considerable experience in translating the work of other artists and designers into stained glass.
+The client can also bring an pre - existing design – Grace has considerable experience in translating the work of other artists and designers into stained glass.

-After this initial discussion, Grace will prepare a sketch design drawing and provide you with a formal quotation for the design and the manufacture of the window, including an estimate of how long the work might take.
+After this initial discussion, Grace will prepare a design drawing and provide you with a formal quotation for the design and the manufacture of the window, including an estimate of how long the work might take.
 Every commission is unique and the price of a window can vary considerably depending on the materials and techniques required, the complexity of the design, the amount of painting needed, and the size of the window or panel.
-On acceptance of the quotation a deposit (usually 50%) is required to confirm the order and before any further work can commence.
+On acceptance of the quotation a deposit (usually 50%) is required to confirm the project and begin work.
 For very large projects, staged payments may be required.